- How is non-Hodgkin lymphoma treated in children?

-The possible side effects from SCT are generally divided into early and long-term effects.
+The possible side effects from a stem cell transplant are generally divided into early (short-term) and late (long-term) effects.

 Early or short-term side effects

 The early complications and side effects are basically the same as those caused by high-dose chemotherapy (see the “Chemotherapy” section of this document), and can be severe.
-They are caused by damage to the bone marrow and other quickly growing tissues of the body, and can include:
+They can include:

 - Low blood cell counts (with fatigue and increased risks of infection and bleeding)